Local Exchange-Correlation Potentials by Density Inversion in Solids: Conclusions

-Moreover, our results highlight that it is possible for different DFAs to give similar densities and thus similar LXC/KS potentials although they give different GKS potentials.
-For instance, in weakly correlated systems, we found that the LXC results for PBE0 and HSE06 were similar to PBE suggesting that the improved band gap prediction of these hybrid DFAs is due to the the non-locality in the GKS potential contributed by the non-local Fock exchange $\op{V}{\mathrm{x}}{\mathrm{HF}}$ term.
+Moreover, our results highlight that different DFAs can yield similar densities and thus similar LXC/KS potentials, although they have different GKS potentials.
+For instance, in weakly correlated systems, we found that the LXC results for PBE0 and HSE06 were similar to those of PBE suggesting that the improved band gap prediction of these hybrid DFAs is due to the the non-locality in the GKS potential contributed by the non-local Fock exchange $\op{V}{\mathrm{x}}{\mathrm{HF}}$ term.
 We observed similar behaviour between LXC-rSCAN and the LXC results for hybrid DFAs, notably LXC-B3LYP, suggesting that the improvement in the gap within GKS is a result of the stronger non-locality in B3LYP compared to rSCAN.

-On the other hand, in strongly correlated systems, such as the anti ferromagnetic TMOs considered in this work, LXC-PBE0 and LXC-HSE06 have a greater discrepancy with PBE, leading to an improved density in the former as a result of correcting SIE through an accurate treatment of exchange.
+On the other hand, in strongly correlated systems, such as the anti-ferromagnetic TMOs considered in this work, LXC-PBE0 and LXC-HSE06 have a greater discrepancy with PBE.
 This is reflected in the larger total energy differences when the HF and B3LYP energy functionals are evaluated using GKS and LXC orbitals.
 Taken as a whole, these results imply that GKS and KS will yield similar densities where exchange effects dominate over correlation.

 The LXC-LDA+$U$ results for CoO and FeO in particular highlight the importance of correcting for self-interaction.
 At sufficiently large Hubbard-$U$, the LXC potential obtained from the inversion of the LDA+$U$ density does not qualitatively predict these systems to be falsely metallic, reflecting the role of the Hubbard-$U$ as a correction for self-interaction error\cite{Hubbard_U_linear_response_2005,Hubbard_U_linear_response_2006}.
 The weaker non-locality from the Hubbard-$U$ can be seen with the smaller total energy difference in FeO for LDA+$U$ compared to HF across the range of $U$ we considered when evaluated using GKS and LXC orbitals.